SirineBenAmor1/Acroba-project/README.md

 ## Step 2 - Write a basic primitive (with its .action and test files)

-Based on the pr_template file (you can find it under /script/primitives), implement your previously created code inside the primitive syntax.

-Based on the ActionTemplate.action (that you can find it under /action), you also need to create a Move.action file.
+Based on the ActionTemplate.action (you can find it under /action), you first need to create a Move.action file.
 When creating a new .action file it needs to be added to the CMakeLists here :

     ## Generate actions in the 'action' folder